Tarek666666/DigitalBazzar-backend/README.md

 - Adding a feature for the admin to upgrade a regular user to an admin.
 Additionally, I will implement CRUD operations for orders and members within the admin dashboard.

 - Improving the design of the featured collection on the homepage using the Three.js library.

+###Note:
+The app uses cookies to store authentication tokens, which are deleted when the user logs out.
+The token has a lifespan of 15 minutes, after which the user will need to log in again for continued access.